Customer Support

 Yes, authentication with passkeys embodies the core principle of multi-factor security.
 Passkeys are kept on a user’s devices (something the user has) and, if the service provider requests User Verification, can only be exercised by the user with a biometric or PIN (something the user is or knows).

 You might be concerned that a passkey could be made available to an attacker through a single factor (say, a password) from the account platform vendor.
-In practice, however, this is not usually the case: platform vendors consider multiple signals beyond the user’s password, some visible to the user sn some not, when authenticating users and restoring passkeys to their devices.
+In practice, however, this is not usually the case: platform vendors consider multiple signals beyond the user’s password, some visible to the user and some not, when authenticating users and restoring passkeys to their devices.

 How can I switch to a new mobile platform as the sign-in device (for example, from android to iOS or vice versa)?